CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/08new-translation.md

 In this task, you will translate a document while preserving its formatting.

-1. Create a Word document containing the following content:
+1. Create a Word document using notepad containing the following content:

    ```
    Title: Company Expense Policy — Summary